gconstantian/cse15l-lab-reports/lab_report_2.md

         input1.add("pear");
         //ListExamples.filter(input1, new check());
         assertEquals(List.of("banana", "pear"), ListExamples.filter(input1, new check()));
+        assertEquals(List.of("apple"), List.Examples.filter(input1, new check()));
     }
   ```

   I would get a bug because we want all the elemnts that are not apple, but the code above only chooses elements that are apple

  This is the specific error message I recieve.
+The second tets passes because it test to see if the ArrayList equals the new ArrayList ("apple").
+This is a test that does not induce failure and confirms what part of the code has a bug.

  ```
  MacBook-Pro-157:lab3 GraceConstantian$ java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListTests